31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Once you've checked the certifications, there are various other criteria to consider according to your personal needs and preferences.

-The following criteria have been included in each of our mattress recommendations above and are relevant to different people depending on your circumstances.
+The following criteria have been included in each of our mattress recommendations above and are relevant to different people depending on their circumstances.

 • Size - The most common adult mattress sizes range from Twin (smallest) to California King (largest).
 Check the dimensions of your bedroom to make sure your new mattress will fit, taking into account any existing furniture and the size of your bed frame.